-An employee who works during a recurring, annual period that spans from January 15 to February 15 would not be considered to be working a "season" since the employee is working in each of two consecutive calendar months.
+An employee who works during a recurring, annual period that spans from January 15 to February 15 does not meet the definition of seasonal employee because the employee is working in each of only two consecutive calendar months.
 If this is the employee's only employment, then the employee would not be eligible for the employer contribution during those two months.

-2. Establishing eligibility.

-a.
-Unless required under federal law, employers cannot use leave hours in calculating how many hours an employee "works" when establishing eligibility for a seasonal employee.
+- 2. Establishing eligibility. - Unless required under federal law, employers cannot use leave hours in calculating how many hours an employee "works" when establishing eligibility for a seasonal employee.